 - Put PORTD switches in the pull-down position and put Button Press Level jumper J17 in the VCC position.

 - Alcohol click is in mikroBUS socket #1

 - SmartMP3 connected to PORTC

-Before going to the software part, a fair warning: this little contraption is not calibrated in any way, and it’s output might not reflect actually how drunk you are.
+Before going to the software part, a fair warning: this little contraption is not calibrated in any way, and its output might not reflect actually how drunk you are.
 It’s just a device designed for having fun, and all the thresholds were set arbitrarily.
 Even if I would have had access to a calibrated Breathalyzer, calibrating this device would have been impossible.
-The response of the MQ-3 sensor is non linear, is influenced by temperature, humidity and by other factors I can’t take into account.
+The response of the MQ-3 sensor is non-linear, is influenced by temperature, humidity, and by other factors, I can’t take into account.
 To compensate for all this I would have to build some lookup tables based by comparing the output of the MQ-3 sensor with the response of a calibrated device.
 The major problem is that the code, as it is now, occupies 99% of the RAM of the PIC18F45K22, leaving little room for improvements.

 The only thing that I did is to insert a manual threshold to compensate for the background reading.
-This is done by using the potentiometer onboard EasyPICv7 as a voltage divider, the value being used to update threshold levels.
+This is done by using the potentiometer onboard EasyPICv7 as a voltage divider, the value is used to update threshold levels.

 The software builds upon the code example for the SmartMP3 board and has the same way to set the volume: RD0 and RD2 are used to increase volume for left and right channels, RD1 and RD3 decrease volume for left and right channels, respectively.